-cpio is general file archiver used in Linux, Unix and Bsd systems.
-It is created as a tape archive tool but gained new features along development.
+cpio is general file archiver used in Linux, Unix and BSD systems.
+It is created as a tape archive tool but gained new features along with development.
 Cpio has its own compression format and extension.

 Creating Archive With Cpio

-We can create archive file with cpio by getting find output.
+We can create an archive file with cpio by getting find output.

 find . -depth -print | cpio -o > ../perl5.cpio

-We can create tar archive with cpio by specifying compression algorithm as tar.
+We can create a tar archive with cpio by specifying the compression algorithm as tar.

 $ find . -depth -print | cpio -H tar -o > ../perl5.tar